Hafsa-mohamed-Ad3n/Syria_tel-Churn-Analysis/README.md

    - Tenure (Account Length) - to understand if longer-term customers are more or less likely to churn.
    - Geographical Factors(State) - to detect regional or location-based trends in churn.
    - Service Plan Subscriptions (International Plan & Voice Mail Plan) — Does having specific plans influences churn likelihood
-   - Usage Behavior (Call & Minute Usage during all period of time) — Does high or low usage patterns are linked to churn.
+   - Usage behaviour (Call & Minute Usage during all period of time) — Does high or low usage patterns are linked to churn.
    - Financial Impact (Charges): to evaluate if higher billing is associated with customer dissatisfaction and churn.
    - Customer Service Interaction (Number of Customer Service Calls) — Does frequent service contact signals dissatisfaction.